 Metal

 Metal pens are probably the most expensive choice, but with this higher price you also get an increase in quality and durability.
 Metal pens cannot be chewed (unless you still have that hyena) and are harder for your dog to push around or lift up.
-Poorly constructed metal pens, however, could potentially harm your dog with the ends of wires or sharp points. int he joints of the cage.
-You should always check over and inspect your pen to ensure it’s safe for use.
+Poorly constructed metal pens, however, could potentially harm your dog with the ends of wires or sharp points in the joints of the cage.
+You should always check over and inspect your pen to ensure it's safe for use.
 Metal pens have the added bonus of being made in various sizes but also having the ability to attach more than one together to increase size.
 Metal pens are best used outdoors on concrete floors as indoors they may scratch your floors.

 Mesh

 Mesh pens are the least expensive option but also the least durable.
-A mesh pen isn’t the best for teeth puppies and dogs that enjoy chewing as they could potentially cause themselves harm.
+A mesh pen isn't the best for teething puppies and dogs that enjoy chewing as they could potentially cause themselves harm.
 Mesh cages are best suited to older dogs and dogs that would rather chill out than chew.
 Mesh pens are also fairly lightweight and so can be transported easily.
 Mesh pens are also harder to clean than metal or plastic pens.

 Choosing your material all depends on the habits and size of your dog.
 Choose wisely as this could be the decision between your slippers living or dying.